hindu-comm/mail_stream_indology/2019/04/SOAS_Centre_of_Yoga_/275__Ruth_Westoby.md

 Dr Daniela Bevilacqua April 30

-Yoga physical practices and female asceticism in India, an historical and ethnographic overview Daniela Bevilacqua is a postdoctoral researcher on the ERC-funded Hatḥa Yoga Project, a South-Asianist ​collecting, through fieldwork, historical evidence of yoga practice and ethnographic data among living ascetic practitioners of yoga.
+Yoga physical practices and female asceticism in India, an historical and ethnographic overview Daniela Bevilacqua is a postdoctoral researcher on the ERC-funded Hatḥa Yoga Project, a South-Asianist collecting, through fieldwork, historical evidence of yoga practice and ethnographic data among living ascetic practitioners of yoga.
 She conducted doctoral research on the Rāmānandī Sampradaya and was awarded a doctoral thesis from the University of Rome, Sapienza and from the University of Paris X Nanterre Ouest La Défense.
 Room: G51, SOAS Main Building